 MPWMD appropriately evaluated the potential effects associated with the Proposed Modification in accordance with the requirements of CEQA.
 MPWMD prepared a detailed addendum that described the Proposed Modification, summarized the findings of prior environmental documentation prepared for the ASR Project, disclosed the extent of potential effects associated with the Proposed Modification, and considered whether the Proposed Modifications would result in any additional environmental effects beyond those previously identified or would increase the severity of a previously identified significant impact.
-MPWMD did not consider the Proposed Modification in isolation, but rather considered the potential effects associated with the Proposed Modification within the context of the entire ASR Project and prior CEQA review.
+MPWMD did not consider the Proposed Modification in isolation, but rather considered the potential effects associated with the Proposed and prior CEQA review.